RobustaStudio/Resala/README.md

          ->send();
 ```

-IF no configuration file is being passed a `ConfigFileNotFoundException` will be thrown.
+IF no configuration file is being passed a `InvalidArgumentException` will be thrown.

-### Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## Contributing